How much from our private life should we share on Social Media?

 When I share stories from my journey, and thereby my personal life, it’s something I had considered very well and are aware of the consequences.
 Even though I hadn’t spoken with my mother since 2005, she’s still able to make life a living hell through physical violence, manipulations, and putting people I love up against me.
 I’m not afraid of her; I just don’t want to play with my health and relationships, because she was putting up a fight.
 On the other hand, I won’t allow her to influence what I am doing and saying.
 Thankfully, my mother doesn’t understand a word English, and we all know how accurate Google Translate is.
 That is one of the reasons so I took my business from Danish to English.
 To have more freedom of speech!

 Also, my loved ones aren’t super happy about me sharing about domestic violence.
 Not because they don’t support the cause, but because they too have to deal with the consequences from my mother’s camp.
 The domestic violence is just an important part of my journey, and I recover by speaking about it when I feel it’s proper.

 Who I am.

-It had made me to who I am, and I keep my carpet clean by don’t throwing dirt or trash talk anyone.
+It had made me to who I am, and I keep my carpet clean by don’t throw dirt or trash talk anyone.
 It had never been my intention to harm anyone, not even my mother.
-But there will always consequences of our actions, and if she didn’t beat me up and almost killed me, I wouldn’t have any story to tell.
+But there will always consequence of our actions, and if she didn’t beat me up and almost killed me, I wouldn’t have any story to tell.
 She needs to own it and take her responsibility, which I deep down inside know never will happen.
 I also know she never will apologize.

-As I said earlier, I don’t have the need to post selfies or making videos on Instagram and YouTube where I appear on the screen.
-Right now I working on my confidence in speaking English in webinars and online presentations for my Online Training Programs.
+As I said earlier, I don’t need to post selfies or making videos on Instagram and YouTube where I appear on the screen.
+Right now I am working on my confidence in speaking English in webinars and online presentations for my Online Training Programs.
 Not because I don’t can, but because it’s my second language.